MicrosoftDocs/architecture-center/docs/patterns/cross-tenant-communication-using-multitenanted-applications.md

 ---
 title: Cross Tenant Communication using Multi-Tenanted Applications
 description: This pattern addresses the need to have bidirectional secure communications between services hosted in Azure subscriptions managed by different Entra tenants.
 It includes a compelling identity story that avoids introducing unnecessary credentials and rotation infrastructure.
-This pattern can be reused for any Azure multitenant scenario with various services that need to communicate across Azure AD tenant boundaries.
+This pattern can be reused for any Azure multi-tenant scenario with various services that need to communicate across Entra ID tenant boundaries.
 author: aulong-msft, ashtmMSFT, John-Garland ms.author: aulong, ashtm, johngarland ms.date: 2/23/2024